kkorolyov/pieline/pie-web/README.md

 # pie-web

 Web client for a PieLine installation.
-Implemented as a React application written in Kotlin.
+Implemented as a React application written in TypeScript.